Below are answers to the Budget and Planning Office's most commonly asked questions.

 - Modify requests and priorities

-- Adopt strategic plan for next fiscal year (Work Plan, Resource Allocation Plan)
+- Adopt a strategic plan for the next fiscal year (Work Plan, Resource Allocation Plan)

 - Begin next fiscal year